google/neuroglancer/src/neuroglancer/datasource/precomputed/volume.md

     format](#sharded-chunk-storage).
 Must be a [sharding specification](./sharded.md#sharding-specification).
     If the sharded format is used, the `"chunk_sizes"` member must specify only a single chunk size.
     If unspecified, the [unsharded format](#unsharded-chunk-storage) is used.
+  - `"hidden"`: Optional.
+If specified, must be a boolean value that indicates if the scale should be not rendered in the viewer.
+Defaults to `False`.
 - `"mesh"`: May be optionally specified if `"volume_type"` is `"segmentation"`.
 If specified, it must be a string value specifying the name of the subdirectory containing the [mesh data](./meshes.md).